protontypes/open-sustainable-technology/README.md

 - [The FfE Open Data Portal](http://opendata.ffe.de/) - Offers an overview of free datasets for modelling energy demand and generation.
 - [open-MaStR](https://github.com/OpenEnergyPlatform/open-MaStR) - Download and process German energy data from BNetzA database Marktstammdatenregister.
 - [Energy System Technology Data](https://github.com/PyPSA/technology-data) - Compilation of assumptions about energy system technologies such as cost, efficiency and lifetime that can be read by energy system modelling software.
+- [GEEST](https://github.com/worldbank/GEEST) - Aims to propose a novel methodology and generate a geospatial open-source tool for mapping the enabling environments for women in a country that can inform new energy projects to support the advancement of women's economic empowerment in small island developing states while contributing to closing gender gaps in employment in the renewable energy sector.

 ### Energy Policy
 - [Energy Policy Simulator](https://github.com/EnergyInnovation/eps-us) - The open-source United States Energy Policy Simulator estimates environmental and economic impacts of hundreds of climate and energy policies.